It's been a while since we looked into the most active web crawlers and bots on the web.

 Bing more active than Google

-BingPreview, "used to generate page snapshots", was closely followed by the standard crawler Bingbot (both desktop and mobile varieties).
+BingPreview, "used to generate page snapshots", was closely followed by the standard crawler Bingbot.
+Interestingly, Bing's mobile crawler announces itself as an iPhone - the very first version, released way back in 2007.

 You can read about all crawlers used by Bing, and exactly what each of them does here.
 Below are the user agents for the main three.